joylandkz/joyland.kz/README.md

 Please see the demo [here](https://joyland.kz)

-*the readme is about to be properly written*
+*this readme is about to be properly written*